 Documenting how global sources and models helped nurture a distinct Arab Hamlet tradition, Hamlet’s Arab Journey represents a new approach to the study of international Shakespeare appropriation.

-Times Literary Supplement, Choice, Comparative Drama, Theatre Survey (forthcoming), Theatre Research International (forthcoming), and various blogs.
+Times Literary Supplement, Bidoun, Choice, Comparative Drama, Theatre Survey, Theatre Research International, Shakespeare Studies, Shakespeare Quarterly, and various blogs.
 New reviews will be archived at the book’s Facebook page, not here.

 “A fascinating look at how one of the Western world’s most iconic literary characters has been appropriated by Arabs as a symbol of secularism, nationalism, or Islamism, depending on the prevailing political mood.
 Hamlet’s Arab Journey is not just a brilliant work of literary analysis–it is a wholly new way of thinking about modern Arab literary and political culture.
 Indeed, Litvin presents readers with a fresh interpretation of Arab history in the twentieth century, one told through the lens of perhaps the most famous play in the world.
 This is bold, clever, and fresh scholarship, written in clear and accessible prose, and intended for anyone who cares about the power of literature to transform society–for good or bad.”–Reza Aslan, author No god but God and Beyond Fundamentalism